meriki/tweetanalyse/README.md

-An aap that analyses tweets on us election.
+An app that analyses tweets on us election and comes to the conclusion on who is winning.